silknow/knowledge-base/README.md

 This repository contains scripts to deploy the Knowledge Base for project SILKNOW.

+## NOTE BEFORE DEPLOYMENT
+There is now a staging/pre-production environment for the KG and ADA!
+Please don't run any steps before reading every chapter of this readme before "Dereferencing", especially "Stage and Production environment"!

 ## Initializing the Knowledge Base

 This section covers the steps required to set up a new Knowlede Base for the first time.